-4.9.2 Front Garages
+4.7.2 Front Garages

-- (a) As outlined in S. 2.6 (f), only non-multiple dwelling developments without developed lane access may have a garage facing the street.
-Garages should be well-designed, appearing to be set into the building massing, rather than being expressed as a base with the house sitting on top: - (i) the garage door area should be as small as possible, so that the wall reads strongly as a base for the whole building; - (ii) the garage doors should tone in to the wall through avoiding high contrast in colour or tone (i.e. between light and dark);

-- (iii) generally the garage face should be kept in the same plane as the upper building massing (i.e. with the same walls carrying down to grade); and - (iv) use of contrasting horizontal trim, skirt roofs, decks etc. at the top of the garage, which act to emphasize it as separate from the building, should be avoided. - (b) Some older houses have existing front garages, which may be kept.
+- (a) As outlined in 2.5(f), in general, only non-SH/D developments without developed lane access may have garages facing the street.
+Such garages should be well-designed, appearing to be set into the building massing, rather than being expressed as a base with the house sitting on top: - (i) the garage door area should be as small as possible, so that the wall reads strongly as a base for the whole building; - (ii) the garage doors should tone in to the wall through avoiding high contrast in colour or tone (i.e. between light and dark); - (iii) generally the garage face should be kept in the same plane as the upper building massing (i.e. with the same walls carrying down to grade); and - (iv) use of contrasting horizontal trim, skirt roofs, decks etc. at the top of the garage, which act to emphasize it as separate from the building, should be avoided. - (b) Some older houses have existing front garages which may be kept.
 Inserting new front garages in older houses should be avoided whenever possible.